jimwrites/garden/src/site/notes/Cards/Innovation in Incremental Steps.md

 {"dg-publish":true,"permalink":"/cards/innovation-in-incremental-steps/"}
 ---

+#🌱Seedling

-- Innovation doesn't come from nowhere in a flash of brilliance.
+Innovation doesn't come from nowhere in a flash of brilliance.
 It is the product of incremental steps that come together at the right time and the right place.
 -
 - Source: [[Sources/Books/How To Take Smart Notes\|How To Take Smart Notes]] pg.
 134